CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Configure Checkpoints.md

 **Next Step** is to [Configure Email Alerts](Configure Email Alerts.md).

 **NOTE**: **At this point the user MUST setup SafeHaven email alerts to receive regular cluster email reports as well as reports incase there is an outage in the Production datacenter.
-This is an absolutely critical peice for a complete DR solution.**
+This is an absolutely critical piece for a complete DR solution.**